Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: TrPMBM filter recursion

 \subsection{Bernoulli tree prediction via KLD minimisation}

 In the prediction step, the number of Bernoulli trees does not change $n_{k|k-1}=n_{k-1|k-1}$ and we perform prediction for each tree, independently of the other trees.
 After the prediction, the set of branches in each tree is no longer multi-Bernoulli due to dependencies introduced by the spawning process.
-Therefore, we perform a KLD minimisation in each Bernoulli tree to approximate the set of branches as multi-Bernoulli.
-Specifically, given $f_{k-1|k-1}^{i,b}\left(\cdot\right)$ of the form (\ref{eq:Bernoulli_tree_MB_branches}), the true predicted Bernoulli $\widetilde{f}_{k|k-1}^{i,b}\left(\cdot\right)$ can be calculated with the transition density (\ref{eq:transition_density_tree_all}) and probability of survival, $p^{S}(X)=1$, to produce \cite{Williams15b}
+Therefore, we perform a KLD minimisation in each Bernoulli tree to approximate the set of branches as multi-Bernoulli, see A3.